phe-sto/CoBOL-GraalVM/README.md

 ### Compiling CoBOL C intermediate and execution

-Let use the Mandelbrot set implemented in CoBOL in our example, see `mandelbrotset.cbl`:
+Let's use the Mandelbrot set implemented in CoBOL as an example, see *mandelbrotset.cbl*:

     identification division.
     program-id.
 MandelbrotSet.